EthanJWright/vs-tasks.nvim/README.md

 - ⚙ Run tasks with [Toggleterm](https://github.com/akinsho/nvim-toggleterm.lua)
     - run tasks in a horizontal or vertical split terminal
+    - run launches in a horizontal or vertical split terminal
 - ✏️  edit input variables that will be used for the session
 - Use VS Code's [variables](https://code.visualstudio.com/docs/editor/variables-reference) in the command (limited support, see desired features)